zohaf/portfolio/README.md

-Hey! and Welcome to my [Portfolio](https://nextjs.org/) project created with NextJS and TypeScript
+Hey!
+Welcome to my [Portfolio](https://nextjs.org/) project created with NextJS and TypeScript